Meeting (parliamentary procedure)

-According to Robert's Rules of Order, a widely used guide to parliamentary procedure, a meeting is a gathering of a group of people to make decisions.
+A meeting is a gathering of a group of people to make decisions.
 This sense of "meeting" may be different from the general sense in that a meeting in general may not necessarily be conducted for the purpose of making decisions.

 Each meeting may be a separate session or not part of a group of meetings constituting a session.
 Meetings vary in their frequency, with certain actions being affected depending on whether the meetings are held more than a quarterly time interval apart.
 There are different types of meetings, such as a regular meeting, special meeting, or annual meeting.
 Each meeting may have an agenda, which lists the business that is to come up during the meeting.
 A record of the meeting is summarized in the minutes.

 Session

-A session is a meeting or series of connected meetings devoted to a single order of business, program, agenda, or announced purpose.
+A session can be a meeting or series of connected meetings devoted to a single order of business, program, agenda, or announced purpose.
 An organization's bylaws may define a specific meaning of the term "session."
 In most organizations, each session consists of only a single meeting (i.e. "session" and "meeting" are equivalent terms in this case).

 The significance of a session is that one session generally cannot make decisions that bind a group at a future session.
 A session has implications for the renewability of motions.
 The same or substantially the same question cannot be brought up twice in the same session except by means of the motions that bring a question again before the assembly.